-3.2 Elemental concentration as a function of salinity
+3.1 Elemental concentration as a function of salinity

+Major and trace element concentrations at different salinities and size fraction are listed in Table S1 in the Supplement.
 Several groups of elements could be distinguished according to their concentration profiles, which were maintained throughout all of the studied seasons:

+Fig. 1.
+Schematic map of sampling sites during different seasons.
+Diamonds, March 2010, 2009; Circles, July 2010, 2012; Triangles, November-December 2011.
-(1) Elements exhibiting a conservative behavior with a strong (up to a factor of 10) linear increase with salinity both in the LMW{<1kDa} and the total dissolved (< 0.22 μm) fractions: Li, B, Na, Mg, K, Ca, Sr, Rb, Cs, Mo and U, illustrated for B, Mo and U in Fig. 3a-c;

-(2) Quasi-conservative behavior with a slight or moderate (≤ factor of 3) concentra tion increase with salinity: V, As, Cr, and Sb, illustrated for first two elements in Fig. 4a and b;

-(3) Conservative behavior with strong (> factor of 3) decreases in concentration with the increase of salinity is observed for DOC, Si and Mn (in March), as illustrated in Fig. 5a-c;

-(4) Conservative behavior with a weak (≤ factor of 2) concentration change or con stant level over the full range of salinities, with relative variations within ±30 %: Ni, Cr, As, Co (in March), Cu, Zn, Ga, Ge, Y, heavy REEs (Gd-Yb), as illustrated in Fig. 6a-d for Ni, Zn, Cu and Cr;
+- 1. Elements exhibiting conservative behavior with a strong (up to a factor of 10) linear increase with salinity both in the $LMW{< 1 kDa}$ and the total dissolved (<0.22 μm) fractions: Li, B, Na, Mg, K, Ca, Sr, Rb, Cs, Mo and U, illustrated for B, Mo and U in Fig. 2a-d. - Quasi-conservative behavior with a slight or moderate (≤ factor of 3) concentration increase with salinity: V, As, Cr, and Sb, illustrated for the first two elements in Fig. 3a, b. - Conservative behavior with strong (> factor of 3) decreases in concentration with the increase in salinity is observed for DOC, Si and Mn (in March), as illustrated in Fig. 4a-c. - 4.
+Conservative behavior with a weak (≤ factor of 2) concentration change or constant level over the full range of salinities, with relative variations within ±30 %: Ni, Cr, As, Co (in March), Cu, Zn, Ga, Ge, Y, heavy REEs (Gd-Yb), as illustrated in Fig. 5a-d for Ni, Zn, Cu and Cr.

+Fig. 2.
+Boron (A), molybdenum (B), rubidium (C), and uranium (D) concentrations in the estuary.
-(5) Non-conservative behavior with pronounced coagulation and element removal at low (< 5‰) salinities: Ti, Fe, Al, Zr, Hf, LREEs (La-Eu), illustrated in Fig. 7a-c for Al, 10 Fe and Zr, respectively;

-(6) Non-conservative behavior with a concentration gain at low (\sim 2-5‰, Ba, Mn) or intermediate (\sim 10-15‰, Cd, Zn, Pb) salinities, illustrated for Ba, Cd and Pb in Fig. 8a, b and c, respectively.
+- Non-conservative behavior with pronounced coagulation and element removal at low (< 5 ‰) salinities: Ti, Fe, Al, Zr, Hf, LREEs (La-Eu), illustrated in Fig. 6a-c for Al, Fe and Zr, respectively. - 6.
+Non-conservative behavior with a concentration gain at low ( $\sim 2-5$ ‰, Ba, Mn) or intermediate ( $\sim 10-15$ ‰, Cd, Zn, Pb) salinities, illustrated for Ba, Cd and Pb in Fig. 7a, b, and c, respectively.

-- Note that this classification is not exhaustive and the same element, depending on the season may belong to several groups.
-For example, V increases linearly with salinity in March but remains constant or only slightly increases during the other seasons; Al increases its concentration in July 2012; REEs that exhibit rather stable concentrations with salinity increase in March; Mn and Ti show both conservative and nonconservative behavior.
-Note the pronounced fractionation between the light REE and - 20 heavy REE in the estuarine mixing zone because it is illustrated by the concentration ratio of La to Yb (Fig. 9): this ratio decreases by almost an order of magnitude from the freshwater to the seawater zone.
+Note that this classification is not exhaustive and the same element, depending on the season, may belong to several groups.
+For example, V increases linearly with salinity in March but remains constant or only slightly increases during the other seasons; Al increases its concentration in July 2012; REEs that exhibit rather stable concentrations with salinity increase in March; Mn and Ti show both conservative and non-conservative behavior.
+Note the pronounced fractionation between the light REE and heavy REE in the estuarine mixing zone because it is illustrated by the concentration ratio of La to Yb (Fig. 8): this ratio decreases by almost one order of magnitude from the freshwater to the seawater zone.

-3.3 Behavior of colloidal fraction of organic carbon and trace metals along the salinity gradient the salinity measured over two summers, two winters and one ice formation period is depicted in Fig. 10.
-The gradual decrease in colloidal OC with increasing salinity occured during March and November-December, but the concentration of colloids remained rather constant in the estuary during the summer.
-There was a sharp drop of colloidal carbon within the first 2-3‰ in the summer; at higher salinities, the proportion of colloidal OC was the smallest during this period.
+3.2 Behavior of colloidal fraction of organic carbon and trace metals along the salinity gradient

+Most elements studied in Sect.
+3.1 exhibited similar salinity- concentration profiles for $< 0.22 \,\mu\text{m}$ and $< 1 \,\text{kDa}$ fractions.
+However, several typical colloid-borne TE and organic carbons demonstrated decoupling in the salinity profiles of the total dissolved and LMW< 1 kDa fractions.
+The proportion of colloidal organic carbon as a function of the salinity measured over two summers, two winters and one ice formation period is depicted in Fig. 9.
+The gradual decrease in colloidal OC with increasing salinity occurred during March and November-December, but the concentration of colloids remained rather constant in the estuary during the summer.
+There was a sharp drop in colloidal carbon within the first 2-3 ‰ in the summer; at higher salinities, the proportion of colloidal OC was the smallest during this period.